Maple Latte – A delicious homemade latte with espresso, milk, and pure maple syrup. Filled with a warm maple flavor, this drink tastes great!

 1. It is optional to whip the milk but it does get it closer to the consistency of the steamed milk that is used in lattes at coffee shops.

 2. Don't have an espresso machine?
-No worries - use 1/2 cup milk and 3/4 cup strongly brewed coffee or make the "espresso" with an aeropress or moka pot.
+No worries - you can either click HERE for my homemade espresso recipe ,use 1/2 cup milk and 3/4 cup strongly brewed coffee, or make the "espresso" with an aeropress or moka pot.
 Instant espresso will also work.

 Never miss a Snacks and Sips recipe